Robert Clarence Nolan

-Contrary to popular belief, Bob was not a hermit or a recluse.
-Although his desire for privacy was unusual in the entertainment field, it was quite natural for the average citizen.
+Contrary to popular belief, Bob was not really a hermit or a recluse.
+Although his desire for privacy was unusual in the entertainment field, it was quite understandable to the average citizen.
 Bob did have his friends and they were good friends.
 However, his cabin was off-limits to everyone but his wife.
-It was his refuge and his escape to the solitude he needed in which to write and replenish his soul.
-The small amount of royalty payments he received from his songs allowed Bob and P-Nuts a modest lifestyle and they lived simply.
+It was his refuge and his escape to the solitude he needed in which to write music and replenish his soul.
+The royalties he received from his songs allowed Bob and P-Nuts a modest lifestyle and they lived simply.
 (To read more details about his later life, read Dick Goodman's memories in the Recollections section.)

 (Courtesy of Wayne Perryman)

 Bob continued to write songs for the rest of his life.
-He would write the words first and go over and over them until he was satisfied with them.
-(Compare his lyrics to the lyrics of popular songs and it is obvious that Bob's stand alone as poetry.
-Polished poetry.
+He would write the words first and go over and over them until he was satisfied.
+(Compare his lyrics to the lyrics of popular songs and it is obvious that Bob's verses stand alone as poetry.
+Polished poetry.)
 Next he would work out the melody.
 Occasionally, the melody would come first but usually it was the words, he said.
 He might write the words out in longhand and print in the chord names.

 None of the Sons of the Pioneers but Ken Carson could read or write music in the beginning but over the years they did learn the rudiments.
 By this time, Bob had learned a little about writing music himself and could make a simple lead sheet.

-For at least twenty years he would call the Bob Ross Music Service in Hollywood and they would send over someone to put the music to paper as Bob sang and played his little Martin guitar.
+For at least twenty years he would call the Bob Ross Music Service in Hollywood and they would send someone over to his house to put the music down on paper as Bob sang and played his little Martin guitar.
 This worked in theory but was not perfect because, inevitably, mistakes were made.
 When Bob later heard his songs played, he could pinpoint an error immediately.
-When Laurence Zwisohn brought Bob's original Sunset version of Tumbling Tumbleweeds to him, Bob spotted an error in the first few bars so, by this time, Bob could evidently read music to a certain extent.
+When Laurence Zwisohn brought Bob's original Sunset version of Tumbling Tumbleweeds to him, Bob spotted an error in the first few bars so, by this time, Bob obviously read music to a certain extent.

 The rough lead sheet was taken back to Bob Ross Music Service and tidied up a little.